 I personally think owning an ice cream maker is one of the best investments in life.
-We don’t have a fancy smansy one.
+We don’t have a fancy schmancy one.
 Probably the most basic one out there, but it works well and seriously..nothing beats homemade ice cream.
-I’ve made no churn ice cream before, but for some reason they are just not the same compare to churned ice cream IMHO.
+I’ve made no-churn ice cream before, but for some reason, they are just not the same compared to churned ice cream IMHO.
 They get “icey” once you freeze them, which I don’t like when it comes to an ice cream.
 The velvety smooth churned ice cream gets me every time.
 I just crave for that smoothness and creaminess in churn ice cream.

 - 2 ears of fresh corn

 - 1/2 cup sugar more if you like it sweeter, I feel like this is the good amount for me